gitlabhq/gitlabhq/README.md

 *GitLab Enterprise Edition (EE)* includes [extra features](https://about.gitlab.com/features/#compare) that are most useful for organizations with more than 100 users.
 To get access to the EE and support please [become a subscriber](https://about.gitlab.com/pricing/).

-## Canonical source

-The source of GitLab Community Edition is [hosted on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/) and there are mirrors to make [contributing](CONTRIBUTING.md) as easy as possible.

 ## Code status